nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The `FRIEND_ID` must currently exist in the friends list.

 Examples:
-* `friend --get Draco` Gets the complete data for friend "Draco".
+* `friend --get Draco` Gets the complete data for friend 'Draco'.

 Screenshot: